 Statewide Medical and Health Exercise (SWMHE)

-The date of the 22-23 statewide medical and health exercise is to be determined.
+We are resuming this exercise requirement in 23-24.
 This exercise is designed to test participating agencies’ ability to respond to an emergency specifically:

 - Test and validate policies, plans, procedures, training, equipment, and agreements